-A confirmed offer is sent once required checks such as residency, provision of photographic identification and, if appropriate, tenancy references are completed.
-The confirmed offer will suggest dates for the applicant to view the property and to sign their tenancy agreement.
-The letter will also provide information and advice about rent and Housing Benefit/Universal Credit Housing costs.
-The offer will also inform the applicant what will happen if they refuse the offer.
-Again the applicant must respond within three days or the offer will normally be withdrawn.
+A confirmed offer is sent once required checks such as tenancy references are completed.
+This letter will also provide information and advice about rent and Housing Benefit/Universal Credit Housing costs.
+The offer will also inform the applicant what will happen if they refuse the property.
+The applicant is invited to accept the offer on These Homes.
 If we withdraw an offer or if the successful applicant refuses the offer, then we will contact the second qualifying applicant and follow the steps outlined above until the property is successfully allocated.